ucsdsysnet/sparsdr/README.md

 * If the daughter board receive bandwidth is less than 100 MHz, this will limit what you can receive with SparSDR
 * If the daughter board receive bandwidth is greater than 100 MHz, you may see aliasing because the signal will still be sampled at 100 megasamples per second.

+## Pluto compatibility

+SparSDR also works with the Analog Devices ADALM-PLUTO radio, with a different version of the reconstruct application and a new Compressing Pluto Source block for GNU Radio.
+See [the documentation in the pluto branch](https://github.com/ucsdsysnet/sparsdr/blob/pluto/doc/pluto.md) for more details.

 ## Licenses

 * `gr-sparsdr`: GNU GPL v3 or later